neumino/neumino.github.io/movies.md

-### The Limehouse Golem
+### Leatherface
-*Released on 2017-08-31, vote average 6.6*
+*Released on 2017-09-14, vote average 8.3*

-A series of murders has shaken the community to the point where people believe that only a legendary creature from dark times – the mythical Golem – must be responsible.
+A young nurse is kidnapped by a group of violent teens who escape from a mental hospital and take her on the road trip from hell.
+Pursued by an equally deranged lawman out for revenge, one of these teens is destined for tragedy and horrors that will destroy his mind, molding him into the monster we now call Leatherface.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MCJp8-MebGY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/wt8wybR4sfk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>